 - Air Compressor

-- It is wise to lower your tire pressure when tackling the 4WD tracks or even when driving on the PDR and other unsealed roads in the Cape due to the severe corrugation.
+- If you have off-road tires* with re-enforced, treaded tire walls you may opt to lower your tire pressure when tackling the 4WD tracks or even when driving on the PDR and other unsealed roads in the Cape due to the severe corrugation.
 Having a portable air compressor lets you adjust your tire pressure to the road conditions which could come in handy as you drive from Cairns to Cape York.
-An air compressor will also be a blessing if you puncture a tire and are able to repair it using a tire repair kit.
+An air compressor will also be a blessing if you puncture a tire and are able to repair it using a tire repair kit. *If you have road tires, lettin the pressure down is a bad idea.
+You will put the weaker tire wall on the ground where a rock or stick is likely to punch a whole in it.

 Cairns to Cape York Safety Gear Checklist